quanvo87/jsonPerf/README.md

 * For `JSONSerialization` and `SwiftyJSON`, separate calls were made to decode the data, then create a struct from it.
 * The object mapping for `SwiftyJSON` and `JSONSerialization` happens in initializers written by the user.
 View mine in `/Sources`.
 * Under the covers, `SwiftyJSON` uses `JSONSerialization` to decode {citation needed}.
-* There are additional tests for different JSON files of varying lengths and complexity in `/Tests`.
+* There are additional tests for a `SimpleUser`, `MediumUser`, and `ComplexUser` in `/Tests`.
 Performance is noted in the test files, or clone and try them yourself.
 * `JSONDecoder` has a few methods and configuration options.
 The only one used here is `decode()`.

 ## Takeaways